Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics: Results

 \subsubsection{Stiffness variation}

-To evaluate robustness with respect to stiffness modulation, stiffness was varied among $K_d \in \{140,\,150,\,160\}~\mathrm{N/mm}$ at fixed amplitude $A = 1.0~\mathrm{mm}$ and frequency $f = 0.1~\mathrm{Hz}$.
-Tracking errors remain comparable across stiffness levels (Fig.~\ref{fig:tracking_performance}{\textbf{c}}), indicating that stiffness modulation does not degrade motion tracking accuracy under the tested conditions.
+To evaluate robustness with respect to stiffness modulation, sinusoidal and triangular trajectories were commanded while stiffness was varied among $K_d \in \{140,\,150,\,160\}~\mathrm{N/mm}$ at fixed amplitude $A = 1.0~\mathrm{mm}$ and frequency $f = 0.1~\mathrm{Hz}$.
+Tracking errors remain comparable across stiffness levels (Figs.~\ref{fig:tracking_performance}{\textbf{c}} and \ref{fig:tracking_performance}{\textbf{f}}), indicating that stiffness modulation does not degrade motion tracking accuracy under the tested conditions.

+Tracking RMSE remained low for amplitude and stiffness variations.
+For amplitude changes from $A=0.5$ to $2.0$~mm, sinusoidal RMSE was 0.151, 0.139, 0.113, and 0.108~mm, while triangular RMSE was 0.109, 0.113, 0.115, and 0.138~mm.
+For stiffness changes from $K_d=140$ to 160~N/mm, sinusoidal RMSE was 0.180, 0.151, and 0.142~mm, while triangular RMSE was 0.132, 0.131, and 0.134~mm.
+Frequency caused the largest error increase: for $f=0.1$, 0.25, 0.5, 0.75, and 1.0~Hz, sinusoidal RMSE was 0.127, 0.094, 0.067, 0.190, and 0.375~mm, while triangular RMSE was 0.128, 0.078, 0.120, 0.249, and 0.300~mm.
+This increase is mainly due to pressure delay, valve bandwidth, and rate-dependent PAM behavior at faster motion.